 The RSPB is involved in a wide range of work to secure a brighter future for nature both within the UK and internationally.
-Conservation Programmes Director, Jo Gilbert introduces a new series of blogs that will shed light on how the RSPB and partners are taking action for nature.
+Conservation Programmes Director, Jo Gilbert introduces a new series of Conservation Action blogs that will shed light on how the RSPB and partners are taking action for nature.

 Every day, staff and volunteers at the RSPB are taking action for nature.
 Those actions take many different forms – be that at a desk or out in nature.
 Our work crosses borders and involves a huge number of partners.